Gaining Clinician Support for Health IT to Improve Patient Safety

 More recently, Dr. Gandhi has advocated for adoption of standards that would put health IT’s safety-enhancing benefits and other innovations in hospitals nationwide.
 By working toward national safety goals, metrics, and adoption of interventions, hospitals and physicians could share the benefits of patient safety improvements more broadly.

 Dr. Gandhi has received numerous awards, including the 2009 John M. Eisenberg Patient Safety and Quality Award, for her contributions to understanding the epidemiology and possible prevention strategies for medical errors in the outpatient setting.
+In 2018, she was named to Modern Healthcare’s list of its 50 Most Influential Physician Executives and Leaders.

 Principal Investigator: Tejal Gandhi, M.D., M.P.H, Chief Clinical and Safety Officer, Institute for Healthcare Improvement, Associate Professor of Medicine, Harvard Medical School